Rainrider/oUF_Layout_Docs/Home.md

 the time of the corresponding commit.
 Errors or undescribed behaviour might occur if "outside code" (like oUF elements, third party addons or the WoW API) has changed since the commit has been made.
 Fixes for found problems are introduced in later commits.
 For some of the screenshots some internal oUF functions were temporary modified (not visible in the code) in order to get a better visual.
-Those are castbar (for the latency indicator), buffs and debuffs.
+Those are castbar (for the latency indicator), buffs, debuffs and stagger.
 Do not wonder if your results differ slightly.

 | Commit link | Description | Screenshot |
 | --- | --- | :---: |